stacychann/dsa4262_pcos/README.md

 ---

 ## 🔍 Key Contributions
-- Proposed a discretization approach for clinical variables to align with medical standards
+- Proposed a discretisation approach for clinical variables to align with medical standards
 - Enhanced TabTransformer architecture to jointly process continuous and categorical features
 - Demonstrated that deep learning models, when properly adapted, can handle real-world structured medical data effectively